How to Make a Portable Water Garden

 If the plant is already in a pot, simply place that pot in the water garden.
 Floating plants can simply float right on top of the water.

 Place your water garden in a location that gets morning sun and afternoon shade.
-Monitor the water level daily and add water as needed.
+Monitor the water level daily and add non-chlorinated water as needed.

 Tips & Warnings